RoyaleWind/rw_buckets/README.md

 RW Buckets offers full support for the [Data Tables](https://infinity-pulse.tebex.io/package/6750416).
 This integration enhances the functionality and scalability of bucket management on your server.
 ![image](https://github.com/user-attachments/assets/0e51e444-6c64-4e69-85a2-a4bb7018b0b1)

-## Documentation

-For detailed documentation, installation guides, and troubleshooting tips, visit the [official RW Buckets GitBook](https://royalewind.gitbook.io/fivem-1/rw_buckets).

 ## Support

-For any issues or inquiries, feel free to reach out to the support team via our [Discord](https://discord.gg/T8b8q7ZN8b) or through GitHub Issues.
+For any issues or inquiries, feel free to reach out to the support team via our [Discord](https://discord.gg/T8b8q7ZN8b) or through GitHub Issues

 ---
 Enjoy using RW Buckets to enhance your FiveM server management!